Brothers Turn Two | Little Blue Truck Birthday Party

 To get them off my phone and stored safely, I use two hard drives: my main external hard drive, and a backup hard drive.
 I store very little on my actual computer because I don’t want it to get bogged down and run slower, so all of my client photos (and now personal photos too) are on an external hard drive.
 My backup hard drive’s only function is to create an exact copy of my external hard drive.

-So to get photos and videos off my phone, I use Image Capture (comes standard on Macs, just search for it in the search bar).
-I plug my phone into my computer, open the program and it shows every photo and video on my phone (it’ll actually show an additional file copy if you’ve ever made edits to something).
+So to get photos and videos off my phone, I use Image Capture (standard on Mac) or even just AirDrop.
 From there, I drag and drop into folders on my external.
 Each folder name starts with the year, then the month, then the event name.
 If there are multiple images from a particular event, that gets its own folder.
 Random one-off photos and videos can go in a seasonal folder, like 2023 Spring, 2023 Summer, etc. Here are some examples:

 For something that spans multiple months (like Pregnancy – I wanted to keep all my ultrasound + bump pictures in one folder) I name the folder with whatever month it started.